RL-arch/detector/README.md

 **Option2**
 ### Run on terminal:

- open terminal in this folder and
+ open the terminal in this folder and

-`cd bayersian`
+`cd bayesian`

 Then, run the code: